COVID-19 philanthropy and 4 big questions for 2021

 The law requires foundations to disclose sparingly little information about their grantmaking, and it requires next to no disclosure from individual donors or corporate giving.
 Despite this lack of requirement, Twitter’s Jack Dorsey has shown a high degree of transparency through a publicly available spreadsheet where his LLC, Start Small, is sharing details about how it’s disseminating the $1 billion he’s committed in response to the pandemic.
 We encourage other donors and foundations to follow this example and share grants-level information about their giving, including through Candid’s eReporting program.

 Over the past year, we’ve seen funders take drastic actions to support their grantees and their communities.
-The scale and newness of philanthropy’s COVID-19 response demands extensive analysis by many researchers using a variety of methods.
+The scale and newness of the COVID-19 philanthropy response demands extensive analysis by many researchers using a variety of methods.
 We hope this preliminary analysis will inspire others to dive deeper into Candid’s data on COVID-19 philanthropy and look forward to working together to better understand a most unprecedented year in giving.

 The Foundation 1000 is Candid’s annual data set capturing all grants of $10,000 or more awarded by 1,000 of the largest U.S. foundations each year.
 The set is used to identify trends in U.S. foundation giving and, here, represents “typical” grantmaking.